microconfig/microconfig/README.md

 It's convenient to have different kinds of configuration and keep it in different files:
 * Process configuration (the configuration used by deployment tools to start your services, like memory limit, VM params, etc.).
-* Application configuration (the configuration that your service reads after startup and uses in runtime).
+* Application configuration (the configuration that your service reads after start-up and uses in runtime).
 * OS environment variables.
 * Library specific templates (for instance, Dockerfile, kafka.conf, cassandra.yaml, etc.)
-* Static files/scripts to run before/after your service startup.
+* Static files/scripts to run before/after your service start-up.
-* Secret configuration (Note, you should not store in a VCS any sensitive information, like passwords.
-In a VCS you can store references(keys) to passwords, and keep passwords in special secured stores(like Vault) or at least in encrypted files on environment machines)
+* Secret configuration (note, you should not store in a VCS any sensitive information, like passwords.
+In a VCS you can store references(keys) to passwords, and keep passwords in special secured stores(like Vault) or at least in encrypted files on environment machines).

 # Basic folder layout
 Let’s take a look at a basic folder layout that you can keep in a dedicated repository.